scjx123/tp/docs/UserGuide.md

 The program allows users to list modules, mark modules as taken or untaken, and score grades for each module.

 ### Find function
 The program allows users to find items (tasks or modules) by keyword using the `find` command.
+More on that later.

 ### Dynamic target
 The program operates data dynamically.
 Users can operate on items as-is in the displayed sequence,<br>
-and need not follow the sequence of task creation or module addition.
+and need not follow the sequence of task creation or module addition. <br>
+For example, index `1` always refers to the first item in the list you are ***currently focusing on***, which can be dynamically updated.
+You do not have to remember which task was the one you added first.

-### GUI inside CLI
+### GUI inside CLI (fancy UI mode)
-The program has a GUI mode that accomplishes a GUI-like CLI interface using the ANSI escape code sequence.<br> The user can use `fancy` to switch to the GUI mode and use `plain` to switch to plain text CLI mode.
+The program has a fancy UI mode that accomplishes a GUI-like CLI interface using the ANSI escape code sequence.<br> The user can use `fancy` to switch to the GUI mode and use `plain` to switch to plain text CLI mode.

 ### Link tasks to Modules
-The program allows users to add some tasks to modules using the `add` command.
+The program allows users to add some tasks to modules using the `add` command.<br>
+The tasks added to a module will appear in the module's `tasks` field, which can be viewed using the `detail` command.
+More on that later.<br>
+The tasks in the module's `tasks` field does not affect the main task list.

 ### Reminders
 The program allows users to set reminders at a certain time, or remind themselves of the most urgent tasks on start-up.